matrix-org/synapse/INSTALL.md

 ### Void Linux

-Synapse can be found in the void repositories as 'synapse'.
+Synapse can be found in the void repositories as 'synapse':
-synchronize your repository databases and update your system to the most recent packages, including their dependencies.
-Then install synapse.

     xbps-install -Su
     xbps-install -S synapse